 6-8 Students receive personal financial literacy instruction through various units and/or specific objectives in their required Socials Studies courses in grades 6, 7, and 8.
 They also receive financial literacy instruction in the grade 6 Food Science course, which is required for all students.
-Middle school Family and Consumer Science students have access to Junior Achievement resources, Maryland Council for Economic Education and EverFi resources.
+Middle school Family and Consumer Science students have access to EverFi resources.
 In 6th Grade Food science Everfi's Vault is an interactive learning course specifically designed to introduce financial education skills early in a child's cognitive development.
 In 8th Grade Everfi's FutureSmart focuses on the important Middle School years by empowering students to become the stewards of their financial futures.

-Evidence: EverFi Vault and/or Future Smart are used, and teachers use EverFi's pre- and post-assessments to monitor both usage and progress.
+Evidence: EverFi Vault and/or Future Smart are used, and teachers use EverFi's pre- and post-assessments, as well as "certifications" to monitor both usage, engagement, and progress.